lsinxl/lsinxl.github.io/content/daily.md

 title = "Daily"
 +++

+### 5 April 2026
+can we develop a website that anyone can post interesting topics, on their behalf ? like small New York Times ? cause i think LinkedIn is for advance and X is for less important topics...
+we should find something between them.
+Tha Last Bitcoin News.

 ### 4 April 2026 - 1:50 PM
 I'm a little uncomfortable with committing small changes...
 maybe i should think about domain name and servers.